OskarBrzeski/ObsidianVault/AUR.md

 The Arch User Repository is a collection of git repositories that can be used to install packages on Arch Linux.
-Packages in the AUR are not present in the official Arch repositories and therefore cannot be installed using `pacman`.
+Packages in the AUR are not present in the official Arch repositories and therefore cannot be immediately installed using `pacman`.
 ## Prerequisites
 To download AUR packages ensure you have `git` and `base-devel` installed:
 ```bash